Nezogoku/lbrt2midi/README.md

 Requires gocha's SF2cute library.

 Borrowed code from John Walker (csvmidi) and jmarti856 (decode) with some minor changes.

-Heavily inspired by owocek's LBRPlayer.
+Heavily inspired by owocek's LBRTPlayer.